fedemaleh/chess-challenge-java-1/docs/hibernate-stats.md

 # Hibernate Statistics Store
-This document explains the strategy to store the statistics requested in the [challenge](../README.md) as an Relational Database.
+This document explains the strategy to store the statistics requested in the [challenge](../README.md) as a Relational Database.
 In particular, this store was designed to use with a `ORM` (Hibernate).
 ## Store Schema
 The store consists of 2 tables:

 - **Winners**: It contains one row for each chess board analysed.
 It has an `id` and the color that won (or none).
 - **Pieces**: It contains one row for each piece that made a checkmate.
 It has an `id` and the piece.

-The schema can be seen in the followin diagram:
+The schema can be seen in the following diagram:

 ![Hibernate Schema](Hibernate%20Schema.png)